defaultxr/xr-abstractions/README.md

 `*+~` - multiply and then add to a signal with one object.

-`autosend` - use the first item in a list as the destination for the rest of the list.
+`autosend` - use the first item in a message as the destination for the rest of the message.

 `chars` - separate a symbol into a list of its characters.

 `colors` - outputs a pd color when the left inlet is banged. otherwise, the inlets take floats: from left, the red amount, green amount, and blue amount.

 `emptysymbol` - test if a symbol is the empty symbol.

-`hanning` - hanning window.

 `hue_to_rgb` - convert a hue to rgb colors. see also: `colors`